 Second, Forensic Science Technicians moderately value Recognition.
 Occupations that satisfy this work value offer advancement, potential for leadership, and are often considered prestigious.

-Lastly, Forensic Science Technicians moderately value Independence.
-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Lastly, Forensic Science Technicians moderately value Achievement.
+Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.